Rohoxoxo/Rohoxoxo.github.io/index.md

 I am Rohit Chandel, a Computer Science student interested in web development, data structures, and algorithms.
 This website will serve as my portfolio, showcasing my skills, projects, and achievements.

-I am Rohit Chandel, a Computer Science student interested in web development, data structures, and algorithms.
-This website will serve as my portfolio, showcasing my skills, projects, and achievements.

 ---

 ## My Skills